-On March 18th, the Institute for Sustainable Process Technology (ISPT) and its partners virtually kicked-off HyChain IV.
+On March 18th, the Institute for Sustainable Process Technology (ISPT) and its partners virtually kicked-off HyChain 4.
 This project helps to accelerate informed decision making for the deployment of hydrogen value chains and implementation of the hydrogen economy in the Netherlands and across Europe.

 Hydrogen and future economy

 Hydrogen plays a key role in the future economy as carbon-free energy carrier and feedstock.
 However, there is yet much uncertainty about the rate at which a hydrogen economy can be build.
 To clarify the needs and possibilities for the Dutch hydrogen infrastructure, investments are needed in all stages and sectors of the supply chain: production, storage, transportation and use.
-The HyChain IV project tries to create clarity in this uncertainty by developing models and tools.
+The HyChain 4 project tries to create clarity in this uncertainty by developing models and tools.